Skip to main content

 All currently enrolled University of Arizona students can be seen at CAPS.

-Mental health support for Arizona Online and Distance Education students:
+Mental health support for Arizona Online and non-main campus students:

 Mental health support for faculty & staff: